Miossec

-Christophe Miossec is a French singer and songwriter born in Brest, Brittany, France on December 24, 1964.
+Christophe Miossec (born 24 December 1964 in Brest, Brittany, France) is a French singer and songwriter.

 Beginnings

-Christophe Miossec was not new to the world of music when he met his first great success.
+Christophe Miossec was not new to the world of music when he met his first success.
 Between 14 and 17, he was in a teenage band, Printemps Noir ("Black Spring"), touring around Brest.

 After obtaining his Baccalauréat in literature, Miossec went to study history at the Brest University, and quickly got bored.
 He then worked some time for the paper Ouest France.
 Journalism didn't suit him any better than history did, so he moved to Paris, and went from one little job to another for some time.
 He finally joined the French TV Station TF1 and worked there for two and a half years.
 Eventually, he began to think about turning back to music.

 In 1993, he had a critical meeting with guitarist Guillaume Jouan, which led the two to start working on an album.
 A year later, they were joined by the guitarist Bruno Leroux.